 Wrongful death cases are created when an individual has died.
 The ensuing compensation can include estimated wages lost for average lifespan, and medical and funeral costs.
 California Survival Actions include compensation for losses between the time of the victim’s injuries and the victim’s time of death.
 You can seek compensation for ambulance fees, medical expenses, and loss of earnings that occur during that period.
 California law does not allow compensation for pain or suffering of the victim during this time, unless the death was due to abuse or neglect.

-The lawyers at Henshaw & Henry, PC are here to help you navigate the complex wrongful death laws in California and the City of San Jose.
+The San Jose wrongful death lawyers at Henshaw & Henry, PC are here to help you navigate the complex wrongful death laws in California and the City of San Jose, specifically.
 We know, however, that you have many pressing questions regarding your loved one’s recent passing.
 When you request a free consultation with us, you’ll meet with one of our lawyers or discuss your claim over the phone to get more in-depth information about your specific case.
 In the meantime, we hope this FAQ section will be of some assistance:

-All deaths are difficult for family and friends, but when your loved one dies due to the negligence of another, you need the help of an attorney.
+All deaths are difficult for family and friends, but when your loved one dies due to the negligence of another, you need the help of a qualified wrongful death attorney.
 Depending on the situation surrounding the death, your family may be eligible for financial compensation from the negligent party or their insurers.

 To receive compensation for wrongful death in California, the plaintiff must first prove the death occurred because of someone else’s actions.
 California wrongful death law requires the plaintiff to prove the following elements after someone’s death: